Gabaldonlab/perSVade/README.md

 `conda activate <env_name>`

-### 3. Automatic installation of additional dependencies

 In addition, you should install some additional dependencies and setup of other environments with the following command:

 `./installation/setup_environment.sh`

+We note that this script may not work in all machines.
+It is flexible to some extent, but there may be some system libraries incompatible with the dependencies.
 Make sure that this script ends with the message: `SUCCESS: all perSVade dependencies were properly installed.`

 NOTE: This will create the following additional environments: